SessionCommander/supportpal-frontend-template/README.md

 1. On push to `master`, GitHub Actions:
    - Checks out your code
+   - Ensures the template directory exists at `$DEPLOY_PATH/resources/templates/frontend/sessioncommander`
    - Uses rsync to efficiently sync template files to your server via SSH
-   - Deploys to the specified directory (removes old files, adds new ones)
+   - Deploys to the template directory (removes old files, adds new ones)
+   - Clears the SupportPal template cache to ensure new templates are loaded

 ### Server Requirements

 - SSH access enabled
-- Write permissions to the deployment directory
+- Write permissions to the SupportPal installation directory
-- The deployment directory must be: `resources/templates/frontend/your-template-name/` within your SupportPal installation
+- The template will be deployed to: `resources/templates/frontend/sessioncommander/` within your SupportPal installation
 - The template directory name must not contain periods (as per SupportPal requirements)

 ### Activating the Template in SupportPal